stainless steel grades

 304

 Grade 304 represents 50% of the steel produced around the world.
 Grade 304 contains 18% chromium and 8% nickel, which makes it aesthetically pleasing as well as durable.
 It’s one weakness is saline, so grade 304 can pit or crevice when used near salt water.
-We stock 304 stainless steel sheet, 304 stainless steel plate, 304 stainless steel bar, and 304 stainless steel tube.
+We stock 304 stainless steel sheet and 304 stainless steel plate.

 316